What is a Locked BOM? How Does It Work?

 When a work order is issued to one of the assembly lines, the operator is supplied a locked BOM to use to build the device.
 The specified locked BOM not only indicates which parts to be used, but the system also specifies which 8-digit bar coded parts to use.
 The operator then scans each of the 8-digit codes for the parts that are used on that machine in the assembly of that order.
 This ties the parts to the specific build.
 This operation also ensures that the correct parts are being used to assemble the product because the 8-digit code references, not only lot information, but the part number assigned, and it is verified to be on the BOM.

 The Delkin online system retains this information for the specific build and can be retrieved by work order number.

 When the device is completed, it is labeled with the work order number for future reference.

 This build data not only ensures the part is built correctly, but if there happens to be a field failure, it can be easily narrowed down to see if it is a specific component issue by lot codes.
 Also, in the rare occasion that a manufacturer has a date or lot code recall, Delkin can very quickly identify which devices were built with the recalled parts and easily notify customers about the recall.

 Another important use of this data is that many entities require guarantees that genuine (non-counterfeit) parts are being utilized.
 Delkin can trace each part used via purchase order where parts were procured from and verify each is an authorized reseller thus making this guarantee of authenticity.

-Many suppliers offer a controlled BOM, but Delkin goes one step further by controlling each and every part ensuring confidence in the industrial Flash storage product supplied to be accurate and correct.
+Many suppliers offer a locked BOM, but Delkin goes one step further by controlling each and every part ensuring confidence in the industrial Flash storage product supplied to be accurate and correct.